Nodnarb12500/gimped-REST-API/README.md

 This is a quick TODO thing that i havent added to Issues yet, ideas not fully thought out but ideas that seem useful to the project.

 updates will be periodically sent here, I have a project that im interested in that requires this template so ill be adding and refining features as i continue.

+things this project should allow me to add to this template
+    - JSON + file uploads in one post request (issue #19)
+    - search + storing functions (issue #14)
+    - working pagination (issue #4)

+Not gurenteed but i do want to add
+    - better database error checking (issue #6)
+    - API Timeouts
+    - log rotation